How Solar Power Works in Maine

 What Maine solar incentives are available?

 Recent pushes to develop Maine’s solar industry and expand installations resulted in numerous incentive programs that make going solar in Maine more cost efficient and beneficial than ever before!
-In addition to net-metering, homeowners and businesses can take advantage of the federal solar Investment Tax Credit (ITC).
-Recently extended in December 2020, the ITC remains available at 26% through the end of 2022.
+In addition to net-metering, homeowners and businesses can take advantage of the federal solar tax credit, which is currently available at 30%.
+Learn more on our guide.